Gallen superb on mound, D-backs beat struggling Nats 10-1 – KION546

 Marte launched his ninth homer of the season in the third, giving the D-backs a 4-0 lead.
 He hit a changeup from lefty Patrick Corbin (4-13) to center field where it just cleared the wall above the 413-foot sign.

-Daulton Varsho added a 451-foot solo shot to right field — hits 13th homer of the season — to give the D-backs a 6-0 lead in the sixth.
-Carson Kelly and Varsho both had three hits.
+Daulton Varsho added a mammoth solo shot to right field — turning on Jordan Weems’ pitch for his 13th homer of the season — to give the D-backs a 6-0 lead in the sixth.
+Kelly and Varsho both had three hits.

 Washington star Juan Soto singled in the seventh inning, extending his on-base streak to 28 games, which is the longest of his career.